Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 ![](fig/scrum_artifacts.png){alt='diagram of scrum philosophy, values, pillars and artifacts stacked on top of each other in the shape of a temple with the roof of the temple highlighted and scrum artifacts written on it'}

 ## Product Backlog

-A Product Backlog is like a wishlist for the product.
-It's a master to-do list that is strategic and adaptable.

 The Product Backlog is an ordered list of everything the product might need including features, fixes, experiments, and improvements.
 It evolves constantly based on things like feedback, market shifts, and changing stakeholder goals.